thefalc/yankee-swap-simulator/README.md

 # Yankee Swap (White Elephant/Bad Santa) Simulator

 This code sample simulates the Yankee Swap holiday gift exchange game applying various strategies.

+Check out this [article](https://thefalc.com/2021/12/the-optimal-white-elephant-strategy/) for a analytical breakdown of which strategies work best and how your position in the game impacts your ability to receive a great gift.

 ## Game assumptions